jsfraz/mega-backuper/README.md

 #### PostgreSQL backup properties

-**DISCLAIMER: This project uses [`go-pgdump`](https://github.com/JCoupalK/go-pgdump) to dump PostgreSQL database.
-It doesn't feature all of `pg_dump` features and only supports dumping table contents, not triggers, views, functions, etc.**
+> This project uses [`go-pgdump`](https://github.com/JCoupalK/go-pgdump) to dump PostgreSQL database.
+It doesn't feature all of `pg_dump` features and only supports dumping table contents, not triggers, views, functions, etc.

 | Property   | Type   | Description                                                                              | Required |
 |------------|--------|------------------------------------------------------------------------------------------|----------|